bdusell/jitsu/README.md

 ## HTML Templates ##

 Something PHP is actually good for!
-HTML templates are kept separate from application logic in files ending in `.html.php`.
-They reference dynamic values using simple local variables &ndash; these are sent to the template using `phrame\Util::template`.
+The demo HTML templates are kept separate from application logic in files ending in `.html.php`.
+They reference dynamic values using simple local variables &ndash; these are sent to the templates using `phrame\Util::template`.
 The global functions `html` and `htmlattr`, proved in `lib/functions/common.php`, escape values interpolated in HTML properly.